 9.4 Payment term.
 The supplier will invoice for recurring charges and other periodically invoiced charges in advance.
 The payment term is 14 days net from the date of invoice.
 Interest on delayed payments accrues in accordance with the Finnish Interest Act.

 9.5 Surcharge.
-If the total amount of an invoice payable by the customer is less than one hundred (100) euros not including VAT, or if the chosen invoicing method is a paper invoice or e-mail invoice, the supplier has the right to add an invoicing surcharge stated in the current price list.
+If the total amount of an invoice payable by the customer is less than one hundred (100) euros not including VAT, or if the chosen invoicing method is a paper invoice or email invoice, the supplier has the right to add an invoicing surcharge of ten (10) euros per invoice.
+This also applies to invoice reminders.

 10.1 Price adjustments.
 The supplier shall be entitled to adjust the charge of a service by notifying the customer of the change at least 60 days before the effective date of the change.
 If the agreement is made for a contract period with automatic renewal, the supplier may change the prices by notifying of the change 60 days prior to the start of the new term.